Astroyimin/Neural-Network-Xillver/README.md

 # Neural Network Xillver
  This repository is to convert xillver table model to neural netwok.
 The goal is to accelerate the reading table process in relxill

-**Model structure**
+## Model Structure

-The model has 6 linear layers, follow a tanh activation.
+The model has 6 linear layers, follow a *tanh* activation.

 Due to many line emission features at 0.1-1keV, we introduce a physical reasonable loss function, which correspond the related part in spectrum.